-A comprehensive metabolic panel (CMP) is a series of blood tests that give your doctor a snapshot of your body’s chemistry and the way it is using energy (your metabolism).
+Comprehensive metabolic panel (CMP) is a series of blood tests that give your doctor a snapshot of your body’s chemistry and the way it’s using energy (your metabolism).
 It’s also called a chemistry panel of Chem-14, chemistry 14, or chemistry screen.

 Most people get a CMP as part of their yearly checkup.
-Your doctor might also want a CMP to screen you for problems, keep track of any chronic conditions you have, or make sure certain medications aren’t hurting your liver or kidneys.
-He might tell you not to eat or drink anything except water for up to 12 hours before you get this test.
+The doctor might also want one to check you for problems, keep track of any chronic conditions you have, or make sure certain medications aren’t hurting your liver or kidneys.
+They might tell you not to eat or drink anything except water for up to 12 hours before you get this test.

 The CMP can tell your doctor: